 For any checkup, repair, adjustments, maintenance and all other work concerning your forklift truck, please contact your DOOSAN dealer.
-We would like to draw your attention to the fact that any secondary damages due to improper handling, insufficient maintenance, wrong repairs or the use of other than original DOOSAN spare parts waive any liability by DOOSAN.

-Operation Information
+Please be aware that Doosan assumes no responsibility for any secondary damages resulting from improper handling, insufficient maintenance or faulty repairs.
+Use of Doosan genuine parts is recommended when servicing parts.

-Mounting and Dismounting
+Operation Information Mounting and Dismounting